 Step 4 - Add a storage option

 All Form Blocks need at least one storage option linked in the block's Storage tab.
 This tells the Form Blocks where to send form submissions so you can collect and take action on them.

 To learn more, visit Managing form and newsletter storage.

 Step 5 - Customize advanced settings (optional)

-Use the Advanced tab to customize the "Submit" button, add a post-submit message with text or HTML, or set the form to open in a lightbox.
+Use the Advanced tab to customize the "Submit" button, set up a post-submit redirect, add a post-submit message with text or HTML, or set the form to open in a lightbox.

 To learn more, visit Advanced Form Block options.